Rock-Candy-Tea/RSSHUB-PAGE/post/科学期刊/Academy of Management - Journal/Back to Which Future_ Recalibrating the Time-Calibrated Narratives of Entrepreneurial Action to Account for Non-Deliberative Dynamics.md

 ---
-title: Back to Which Future_ Recalibrating the Time-Calibrated Narratives of Entrepreneurial Action to Account for Non-Deliberative Dynamics
+title: 'Back to Which Future_ Recalibrating the Time-Calibrated Narratives of Entrepreneurial Action to Account for Non-Deliberative Dynamics'
 categories:
     - 科学期刊
     - Academy of Management - Journal